-Sammā sati or right mindfulness is what leads us to understanding our life.
+Samma sati or right mindfulness is what leads us to understanding our life.
 Right mindfulness is essential for this.
-Sometimes you hear people say that in order to meditate you need to find a teacher, tell them your personal details, and ask them to recommend a meditation method for you, as it could be dangerous to meditate without a teacher.
+Sometimes you hear people say that in order to meditate you need to find a teacher, tell them your personal details and ask them to recommend a meditation method for you, as it could be dangerous to meditate without a teacher.
 This is not the Buddha's advice.
 In Buddhist meditation, the teachings or the Dhamma is the instructor, not a person.
 So, we will take instruction from the Dhamma the Buddha taught, and the vinaya or the behavioural cord he set.
-The Buddha himself said to venerable Ānanda, who was his personal attendant and who later recited all the suttās at the First Council, that when the Buddha was no more, his teachings, the Dhamma and the behavioural cord for the Sangha should be considered the great instructor.
-If we go to a teacher, we can soon discover whether they teach in the same manner as the Buddha.
-Instructions from the suttās can be easily verified.
-If, in addition to the instructions from the suttās, there are personal instructions or secret instructions, there is reason to doubt that instructor.
-The Buddha has stated "Tathāgathappavedito Dhamma vinayo vivato virocati no paticchanno," the teachings of the Buddha shine when open, not when hidden in mystery.
-The facet of the Buddha's Dhamma is that it invites people to approach and discover the Dhamma for themselves (ehipassika).
+The Buddha himself said to venerable Ananda, who was his personal attendant and who later recited all the suttas at the First Council, that when the Buddha was no more his teachings and the behavioural cord for the sangha should be considered the great instructor.
+If we go to a teacher, we can soon discover if they teach in the same manner as the Buddha.
+Instructions from the suttas can be easily verified.
+If, in addition to the instructions from the suttas, there are personal instructions or secret instructions, there is reason to doubt that instructor.
+The Buddha has stated that the teachings of the Buddha shine when open, not when hidden in mystery.
+The facet of the Buddha's Dhamma isthat it invites people to approach and discover the Dhamma for themselves.
 So, by definition there cannot be any secrets in the Buddha's teachings.

 You could have another question: if we are to reveal our personal opinions and personal achievements in public, isn't that going to be an obstacle for others?
 If that is the case, the Buddha should have mentioned it first.
 In the Dhamma, there are no incidents where the Buddha secretly advised a person to meditate and secretly sent him away.
-All the advice the Buddha gave has been told to Venerable Ānanda and recorded, and all the monks and nuns have heard it.
+All the advice the Buddha gave have been told to Venerable Ananda and recorded, and all the monks and nuns have heard them.
 Therefore, there is no secret teaching in the Buddha's Dhamma.
-There is no secret advice in the teaching that invites one to 'come and see.'
-If secret advice for meditation is given, you should indeed suspect it.
+There are no secret advices in the teaching that invites one to 'come and see.'
+If secret advices for mediation are given, you should indeed suspect it.

-One day, Venerable Ānanda asked the Buddha, 'what are factors that would help the Buddha's path to liberation sustain for a long time?
+One day, Venerable Ananda asked the Buddha, 'what are factors that would help the Buddha's path to liberation sustain for a long time?
 Buddha replied that practicing the Four Establishments of Mindfulness for a long time, talking about them, and following them would sustain the Buddha's path to liberation for long time.
-The Buddha preached that the path to liberation will vanish from the world if the true Dhamma is ignored and not followed.
-We are in fact learning about the Four Establishments of Mindfulness here.
+The Buddha preached that the path to liberation will vanish if these things are ignored or not followed... we are in fact learning about the Four Establishments of Mindfulness here.